sushantjadhav416/GPT4_Translator_app_ASP.NET/README.md

 # Obtaining the API Key
 - To obtain key go to the OpenAi website and do login.
 - go to API keys
-- Generate an API key and copy and add to the congiguration string appsettings.json.
+- Generate an API key and copy and add to the configuration appsettings.json file.